 As a lighthearted (read: not to be taken seriously) followup to my recent Twenty Questions About Cybis post, here are some questions posed by a creative friend/Archive reader/collector in a humorous vein, and my responses likewise.
-(Disclaimer: No political opinion is expressed or implied by any question or answer!)

-Could be any number of reasons: (a) Your Uncle Fred was trying to unobtrusively dispose of the mob money/cash he was receiving; (b) She was practicing trickle-down economics; (c) She had the notorious Collector Gene which is known to deactivate normal brain functions; (d) She honestly thought they would significantly increase in value over time.
-Oh about that Florida condo: It’s your own fault for not writing effusive thank-you notes the morning after every birthday and holiday gift she gave you.
+Could be any number of reasons: (a) Your late Uncle Fred was trying to unobtrusively dispose of the mob money/cash he was receiving; (b) She was practicing trickle-down economics; (c) She had the notorious Collector Gene which is known to deactivate normal brain functions; (d) She honestly thought they would significantly increase in value over time.
+Oh, about that Florida beachfront condo: It’s your own fault for not writing effusive thank-you notes the morning after every birthday and holiday gift she gave you.
 And for not inviting her to your housewarming party despite the fact that she’d always get up and do her Gypsy Rose Lee imitation atop the coffee table after her third Schnapps.
 She never stopped grousing about that until the day she died.

 Which shopping channel sells Cybis?